-In December 2015, the Company issued an unsecured convertible loan (note 5).
+In December 2015, the Company issued an unsecured convertible loan (note 5) which was subsequently increased in January 2017.
 The Company has designated the unsecured convertible loan at fair value through profit and loss.
 The Company has used estimates in determining the fair value of the unsecured convertible loan.
 Inputs used in the models employed in the valuation of the convertible loan as a hybrid financial instrument require subjective assumptions, including the expected price volatility, the price of the Company's shares and credit yield-to-maturity of the Company.
 Changes in these assumptions and the selected valuation model can materially affect the fair value estimate.
-The valuation methods and the underlying assumptions used in the remeasurement of the unsecured convertible loan are disclosed in Note 5.
+The valuation methods and the underlying assumptions used in the re-measurement of the unsecured convertible loan are disclosed in Note 5.